-Human skin provides a protective barrier for the body, shielding against chemical, mechanical and microbial assaults (1).
-Cutibacterium acnes (C.acnes - formerly Proprionibacterium acnes), is a dominant commensal bacterium that forms part of the normal microbiota of healthy skin (2-4) but also drives inflammatory processes that give rise to characteristic clinical lesions in acne i.e. papules, pustules and nodules (5).
-The Global Burden of Skin Disease study found that acne vulgaris was the 8th most prevalent disease worldwide in 2010, with the vast majority of acne-related years lost due to disability (YLD) occurring between the ages of 10 and 40 (6).
-The prevalence in adolescents ranges from the ~35% reported recently for Egypt (7), to around 50% in Serbia (8) and Montenegro (9), around 60% in the UK (10), Turkey (11, 12) and Japan (13) and over ~90% in Brazil (14), Belgium, China (Hong Kong) and Iran; see (15) and references therein.
-An analysis of acne incidence rates in teenagers aged 15-19 years revealed an upward trajectory in all regions examined except Sub-Saharan Africa (16).
-Further, the comparative prevalence of acne in 15-19-year-olds was up to ~1.5 fold higher in developed countries compared to developing ones, though whether this difference is statistically significant was not entirely clear (16).
+Human skin provides a protective barrier for the body, shielding against chemical, mechanical, and microbial assaults.1 Cutibacterium acnes (C. acnes - formerly Proprionibacterium acnes), is a dominant commensal bacterium that forms part of the normal microbiota of healthy skin but also drives inflammatory processes that give rise to characteristic clinical lesions in acne, i.e., papules, pustules and nodules.2-5 The Global Burden of Skin Disease study found that acne vulgaris was the 8th most prevalent disease worldwide in 2010, with the vast majority of acne-related years lost due to disability occurring between the ages of 10 and 40.6 The prevalence in adolescents ranges from the ~35% reported recently for Egypt,7 to around 50% in Serbia,8 and Montenegro,9 around 60% in the United Kingdom,10 Turkey,11,12 and Japan,13 and over ~90% in Brazil,14 Belgium, China (Hong Kong) and Iran.15 An analysis of acne incidence rates in teenagers aged 15-19 years revealed an upward trajectory in all regions examined except Sub-Saharan Africa.16 Further, the comparative prevalence of acne in 15-19-year-olds was up to ~1.5 fold higher in developed countries compared to developing ones, though whether this difference is statistically significant was not entirely clear.16

-Acne lesions most commonly occur on the face, where they are arguably of greatest concern, but in over 50% of those affected, lesions also appear on the trunk (17).
-The resulting burden of skin disease may vary by patient demographics, access to treatments and duration of the disease.
+Acne lesions most commonly occur on the face, where they are arguably of greatest concern, but in over 50% of those affected, lesions also appear on the trunk.17 The resulting burden of skin disease may vary by patient demographics, access to treatments, and duration of the disease.
 Acne symptoms and sequelae contribute physically and psychosocially to the burden of disease, as do the costs of management.
-Acne typically presents in adolescence at a time of significant transition, with a strong impact on interpersonal relationships, social functioning and mental health (18).
-The high prevalence of acne also presents an economic burden for society and widespread, prolonged use of antibiotics introduces a potential added burden through resulting antimicrobial resistance (5).
+Acne typically presents in adolescence at a time of significant transition, with a strong impact on interpersonal relationships, social functioning, and mental health.18 The high prevalence of acne also presents an economic burden for society and widespread, prolonged use of antibiotics introduces a potential added burden through resulting antimicrobial resistance.5

-Recently, the long-heralded promise of RNA interference for silencing gene expression in disease has been realised, with the approval of antisense oligonucleotide (ASO) and short-interfering RNA (siRNA) for various rare metabolic diseases.
-The former include nusinersen (Spinraza[®]) for spinal muscular atrophy (19, 20), casimersen for Duchenne muscular dystrophy (21, 22) and volanesorsen for familial chylomicronemia syndrome (23).
-Approved siRNA drugs include patisiran (24), givosiran (Givlaari[®]) (25), lumasiran (Oxlumo[®]) (26), inclisiran (Leqvio[®]) (27) and Amvuttra[®] (vutrisiran) (28).
-The success of these therapies heralds a new dawn for the use of nucleic acid therapies (NATs) to improve clinical outcomes in patients (29).
+Recently, the long-heralded promise of RNA interference for silencing gene expression in disease has been realized, with the approval of antisense oligonucleotide (ASO) and short-interfering RNA (siRNA) for various rare metabolic diseases.
+The former include nusinersen (Spinraza[®]) for spinal muscular atrophy,^{19,20} casimersen for Duchenne muscular dystrophy,^{21,22} and volanesorsen for familial chylomicronemia syndrome.23 Approved siRNA drugs include patisiran (Onpattro[®]),24 givosiran (Givlaari[®]),25 lumasiran (Oxlumo[®]),26 inclisiran (Leqvio[®]),27 and vutrisiran (Amvuttra[®]).28 The success of these therapies heralds a new dawn for the use of nucleic acid therapies (NATs) to improve clinical outcomes in patients.29